If you are interested in a pour-over coffee ratio, then you are in the right place.

 - Beans of different varieties can vary significantly in size.
 A tablespoon of one variety of beans might weigh a different amount than a tablespoon of a different variety of beans.
 The difference can be about a gram, which is significant when dealing with small quantities like you do when brewing coffee.

-- Grind size is also important.
+- Coffee grind size is also important.
 A spoonful of finely ground coffee weighs more than a same-sized spoonful of coarsely ground coffee.

 Weighing is the only way to ensure an accurate and reproducible ratio of coffee to water and a consistently high-quality beverage.
 Otherwise, you can achieve a great result by accident, but it will be difficult for you to repeat it.
 It is helpful to record the ratio used so you can repeat it later if you like the coffee.